PaperMC/PaperDocs/README.md

 ## Special Thanks
 This project is based on the awesome work done by the [SpongePowered team](https://github.com/SpongePowered/) and [all those](https://github.com/SpongePowered/SpongeDocs/graphs/contributors) who helped them with their [SpongeDocs](https://github.com/SpongePowered/SpongeDocs) platform.
-Therefore it is only appropriate we thank them for all their hardwork that allowed us to build our own based on the structures they created for their own platform.
+Therefore, it is only appropriate we thank them for all their hard work that allowed us to build our own based on the structures they created for their own platform.